E-commerce

 AI does not replace a weak product page or a broken checkout: it reduces information friction while you test the rest.

-Several mistakes cap results without being immediately visible.
+Several mistakes cap results without being noticed right away.

-• "Perfect" homepage, neglected funnel: traffic often lands on a product page or landing page.
+• "Perfect" home page, neglected funnel: traffic often lands on product or landing pages.

 • Hidden fees: short-term gain, long-term distrust.

-• Silos: marketing drives traffic while inventory or customer support fails to keep up.
+• Silos: marketing drives traffic while stock or customer service don't keep up.

-An increase in conversion that drives up returns or disputes is not a clear win: monitor quality and repeat purchases.
+A conversion increase that drives up returns or disputes is not a clear win: watch quality and repeat purchase.

 Responsibilities and documentation

 The funnel involves finance, ops, marketing, and support.
-Without a product owner for the journey and without written procedures (who can issue a refund, who approves a delivery exception), each team optimizes “its” metric at the expense of the next one.
-A monthly review of cancellations, returns, and ticket reasons prevents silent regressions after an app or theme update.
+Without a product owner for the journey and without written procedures (who can issue refunds, who approves a delivery exception), each team optimizes "its" metric at the expense of the next.
+A monthly ritual reviewing cancellations, returns, and ticket reasons prevents silent regressions after an app or theme update.

-Very small organizations can keep this record on a shared page: status definitions, links to policies, examples of customer responses approved by leadership.
-The goal is not bureaucracy: it is to avoid having three people give three different versions of return timelines across three channels.
+Very small teams can keep this register on a shared page: status definitions, links to policies, examples of customer replies approved by the founder.
+The goal is not bureaucracy: it is to avoid three people giving three different versions of return times across three channels.

 Summary, sources, FAQ